 If these flows do indeed persist, then the BOJ will most likely eventually have to step aside since even its apparently impressive efforts cannot turn the huge tide of international investor sentiment that currently dominates the forex market.

-All of this indicates that central banks have very little success with their interventions to counter a strong market trend based on fundamentals.
+All of this indicates that central banks have very little success with their currency interventions to counter a strong market trend based on fundamentals.